 Under California’s workers’ compensation system, injured workers are entitled to a quick resolution of their workers’ comp claim as long as their claim meets the definition of a “work-related injury” or “work-related illness.”
-“In cases involving complex or disputed matters, it is likely that the insurance company will delay paying out workers’ comp benefits,” warns our worker’s compensation attorney in Los Angeles at Koszdin, Fields, Sherry & Katz.
+“In cases involving complex or disputed matters, it is likely that the insurance company will delay paying out workers’ comp benefits,” warns our worker’s compensation attorney in Los Angeles at Koszdin, Fields & Sherry.

 Luckily, California law imposes penalties for illegally delaying the payment of workers’ comp benefits, and provides protection for injured workers who sustain injuries on the job or whose injury or illness is caused or worsened by workplace conditions or hazards.

 In cases where the nature, cause, and severity of the workplace injury or illness is not contested or disputed, the injured worker is usually able to obtain workers’ comp benefits immediately.
 If the injured worker misses three or more days of work due to an on-the-job injury or illness, he or she may be entitled to temporary disability benefits.

 More often than not, eligible workers can start receiving temporary disability benefits about 14 days after the work-related injury or illness is reported.
 “However, if your employer questions the existence of your injury or has doubts about whether your injury is work-related, he or she may refuse to pay for medical treatment or provide temporary disability benefits,” warns our workers’ compensation lawyer in Los Angeles.